vinejs/vinejs.dev/content/docs/types/enum.md

+---
+summary: The Enum data type provides a type-safe API to ensure the field value is from a pre-defined list
+---

 # Enum type

 The `enum` data type ensures the value of a field is from the pre-defined list.
 The return value data type is a union of values of the pre-defined list.